bespokegear/4BikePedalPowerChallenge/README.md

 Current = (Read Voltage – (Vs/2)) / 0.04
 Voltage at +50A = 4.5V or -50A = 1V

-The power is then calculated
+The power is then calculated.

-PWM Motor Controllers:
+#PWM Motor Controllers:

 4 x PWM outputs required.
 Measuring the voltage and increasing/decreasing the PWM as required.